code-saran/Module1/README.md

 # Module1
 Here we create a simple website
 This Curtain website is created using html and css.
-SVC Curtain website use header,content,images and footer Add images for google to view the page more attractive
+SVC Curtain website use header,content,images and footer and Add images from google to view the page more attractive for learning purpose